Patrick Caulfield: Studies and work

 Patrick Caulfield studied at Chelsea School of Art from 1956 to 1960, and during this time he won two prizes which funded a trip he made to Greece and Crete upon graduation.
 The visit to the island proved important, with Caulfield finding inspiration in the Minoan frescoes and the bright, hard colours on Crete.
 One of his greatest friends was the abstract painter John Hoyland, whom he first met at the Young Contemporaries exhibition in 1959.
 Progressing to the Royal College of Art from 1960 to 1963, his contemporaries included David Hockney and Allen Jones.
-He taught at Chelsea School of Art from 1963–71.
+He taught at Chelsea School of Art from 1963 to 1971.
 In 1964, he exhibited at the New Generation show at London's Whitechapel Gallery, which resulted in him being associated with the pop art movement.
 This was a label Caulfield was opposed to throughout his career, seeing himself rather as "a 'formal' artist".
+He first exhibited with Leslie Waddington in 1969 and was represented by him for over thirty years, until Caulfield's death in 2005.

 From the mid-1970s he incorporated more detailed, realistic elements into his work; After Lunch (1975) is an early example.
 Still-life: Autumn Fashion (1978) contains a variety of styles – some objects have heavy black outlines and flat colour, but a bowl of oysters is depicted more realistically and other areas are executed with looser brushwork.
 Caulfield later returned to his earlier, more stripped-down style of painting.

 Caulfield's paintings are figurative, often portraying a few simple objects in an interior.
 Typically, he used flat areas of simple colour surrounded by black outlines.
 Some of his works are dominated by a single hue.

 In 1987, Caulfield was nominated for the Turner Prize for his show The Artist's Eye at the National Gallery in London.
 In 1996 he was made a CBE.

 On 24 May 2004, a fire in a storage warehouse destroyed many works from the Saatchi collection, including three by Caulfield.
 In September 2010 Caulfield and five other British artists, Howard Hodgkin, John Walker, Ian Stephenson, John Hoyland, and R.B.
 Kitaj were included in an exhibition entitled The Independent Eye: Contemporary British Art From the Collection of Samuel and Gabrielle Lurie, at the Yale Center for British Art.

 He died in London in 2005 and is buried in Highgate Cemetery.
 His work is held in the private collections of Charles Saatchi and David Bowie and the road on which he was born was renamed Caulfield Road after his death when the area was redeveloped.